Diploma of Information Technology

 GBCA Values: Innovative Minds, Caring Hearts, Global Skills

-The English for Academic Purposes (EAP) course is designed for students who want to study for a degree with a university or private higher education provider, or a non-trades classroom-based VET course.
-Three exit points are provided: students successfully completing English for Academic Purposes 1 should be ready for VET courses requiring IELTS 5.5 overall or equivalent for entry; those successfully completing English for Academic Purposes 2 should be ready for VET and degree courses requiring IELTS 6.0 overall or equivalent; while those successfully completing English for Academic Purposes 3 should be ready for courses requiring IELTS 6.5 overall or equivalent.
+The EAP course is designed for students who want to study for a degree with a university or private higher education provider, or a non-trades classroom-based VET course.
+Three exit points are provided: students successfully completing EAP 1 should be ready for VET courses requiring IELTS 5.5 overall or equivalent for entry; those successfully completing EAP 2 should be ready for VET and degree courses requiring IELTS 6.0 overall or equivalent; while those successfully completing EAP 3 should be ready for courses requiring IELTS 6.5 overall or equivalent.
+During the EAP course, Students will learn to work and develop their presentation skills, research skills, referencing, and writing assignments and reports.

-The English for Academic Purposes course comprises three levels:
+The EAP course comprises three levels:

 1. EAP 1